Survivor’s Guilt: Definition And Support

 • Unexplained nausea or stomach aches

-• Connecting With Others.
-Talking with others about your feelings may allow you to acknowledge what you went through in a healthy and constructive way.
-You may choose to start this by talking to friends or family, or whomever you feel comfortable and open with.
-If they are not supportive or find it difficult to understand your feelings, you may choose to seek out local support groups that support those living with the effects of trauma and stress-related incidents.
-If you are not yet comfortable talking face-to-face with others, there are many online communities that can allow participants to ask questions and tell their experiences.
+• Talking about your feelings.
+Opening up about your emotions may allow you to acknowledge and process what you went through in a healthy and constructive way.
+You could discuss with friends and family, or you could seek out local support groups for those living with certain types of trauma.
+If you’re not comfortable talking with others face-to-face, there are many online communities that may allow you to discuss your experiences without revealing your identity.

-Research suggests that online therapy can play a powerful role in helping people process and recover from past trauma.
-A study published in BMC Psychiatry found that patients who participated in internet-based cognitive behavioral therapy (CBT) experienced significant reductions in symptoms related to trauma.
-Over 5 weeks, participants self-reported reduced symptoms related to anxiety disorders, dissociation, and distress.
+Research suggests that online therapy may be an effective way for people to process and recover from past trauma.
+For instance, a study on cognitive behavior research published in 2023 suggests that individuals who participated in internet-based cognitive behavioral therapy (CBT) experienced significant reductions in symptoms related to trauma.

 Takeaway